Guidance for Postgraduate Researchers

 Before you can start your placement, you should complete the following actions:

 The WRDTP’s Placements Manager will deliver an online briefing session about the scheme each academic year, and all eligible postgraduate researchers will be invited to attend by email.
+Come along to hear all about the scheme, and to have your questions answered.

-You should chat to your Research Supervisor(s) as early as possible, and record your plans for your time on placement in your Development Needs Analysis (DNA) document.
+You should chat to your research supervisor(s) as early as possible, and record your plans for your time on placement in your Development Needs Analysis (DNA) document.
 You may also want to contact your university’s Careers and Employability service to ask for some guidance and advice.
 You can find relevant contact details above.

 You should plan to take your placement at a time that causes the minimal amount of disruption to your research.
 This will most likely be between months 12 and 30 of your PhD funding period (or part-time studentship equivalent); usually after you have completed your progression review.